NovatecConsulting/opentelemetry-training/tutorial/content/intro/how_we_got_here/index.md

 To understand the larger context, we must identify other related events.
 This often results in lots of manual labour (e.g. comparing timestamps) or requires extensive domain knowledge about the applications.
 Recognizing this problem, Google developed [Dapper](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/36356.pdf), which popularized the concept of distributed tracing.
-On a fundamental level, tracing is logging on steroids.
+In essence, tracing is an specialized form of logging.
-The underlying idea is to add transactional context to logs.
+First, we add transactional context to logs.
+Then, an engine extracts this contextual information, analyzes it to infer causality between events, and stores it in a indexed manner.
-By indexing this based on this information, it is possible to infer causality and reconstruct the journey of requests in the system.
+Thereby, we are able to reconstruct the journey of requests in the system.

 #### three pillars of observability
 On the surface, logs, metrics, and traces share many similarities in their lifecycle and components.